E-1 Visa for Treaty Traders: Rules and Benefits

 • US Company Support Statement: The US Company support statement comes from your US employer and explains why your services are necessary for the enterprise’s activities;

-If you are outside the US, you will have to apply for an E1 visa at a consulate or embassy abroad.
-To apply for an E1 visa, you should work with an experienced immigration attorney to collect and prepare all of the necessary documentation to submit with your application.
+If you are outside the US, you will have to apply for an E-1 visa at a consulate or embassy abroad.
+To apply for an E-1 visa, you should work with an experienced immigration attorney to collect and prepare all of the necessary documentation to submit with your application.
 Please be aware that different consulates have different requirements on the types of documentation required and how the documentation is to be organized and presented.
 Make sure to check the consulate website to ensure your paperwork is submitted correctly.
-Additionally, please be aware that most consulates do not accept third country nationals and you may likely need to go through your national country’s consulate.
+Please be aware that some consulates limit or restrict applications from third-country nationals; applicants should check the specific consulate’s current policy.

-Once all of the necessary documentation is assembled, your attorney will complete the Form DS-160 on your behalf.
+Once all of the necessary documentation is assembled, you will complete Form DS-160 (often with your attorney’s assistance) and certify the application information.
 The Form DS-160: Form DS-160 is the Online Nonimmigrant Visa Application.
-The information on this document helps consular officers determine if you are eligible for a nonimmigrant visa, such as the E1 visa.
+The information on this document helps consular officers determine if you are eligible for a nonimmigrant visa, such as the E-1 visa.

-Your attorney will also complete a Form DS-165E on your behalf.
-The Form DS-165E is the Nonimmigrant Treaty Trader/Investor Application.
+You (often with your attorney’s assistance) will also prepare the treaty trader application, which is typically Form DS-156E or the consulate’s required E-visa application package.
 In this form, you provide information about the company and yourself.
-This document also helps consular officers determine if you should be granted an E1 visa.
+This document also helps consular officers determine if you should be granted an E-1 visa.

-Your attorney will them submit your complete E1 visa application along with all supporting documentation directly to the consulate.
+Your attorney can then submit your complete E-1 visa application along with all supporting documentation directly to the consulate.

-At the interview, you may be asked various questions about your E1 business, your personal background, immigration plans, etc. Following successful completion of the interview, you should have the E1 visa stamped into your passport within a few days.
+At the interview, you may be asked various questions about your E-1 business, your personal background, immigration plans, etc. Following the interview, visa issuance timing varies by consulate and may take days to weeks, or longer in some cases.

 Change of Status